 SECTION 5.
 Violation of Law.

 SECTION 5.1.
-All violations of state law shall be referred to the proper law enforcement agencies by the [principal or other title].
-School level consequences may also apply at the discretion of the [principal or other title.]
+All violations of state law shall be referred to the proper law enforcement agencies by the Executive Director/Principal.
+School level consequences may also apply at the discretion of the Executive Director/Principal.

 SECTION 5.2.
 Parents will be contacted when any major offense occurs.
 It is the policy of this State that it is preferable to assign disruptive students to alternative educational settings rather than to suspend such students from school.